PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Algorithm
       content: |
         We debuted X16S (shuffle) as an improved version of X16R (random).
 We improved hashrate and power consistency with no drawbacks.
 We are proud to have our algorithm listed under the MIT license.
 We believe that any coin forking away from specific hardware will benefit from using X16S as a wrapper for their existing algorithm.
+We are now using a related algorithm X21S.
 If you are a coin founder with questions about this, please reach out via Discord.

     - title: Difficulty
       content: |